mozilla/glean/docs/user/user/metrics/adding-new-metrics.md

 For all of the metric types in this section that measure single values, it is especially important to consider how the lifetime of the value relates to the ping it is being sent in.
 Since these metrics don't perform any aggregation on the client side, when a ping containing the metric is submitted, it will contain only the "last known" value for the metric, potentially resulting in **data loss**.
 There is further discussion of [metric lifetimes](#when-should-the-glean-sdk-automatically-clear-the-measurement) below.

+### Are you measuring user behavior?

+For tracking user behavior, it is usually meaningful to know the over of events that lead to the use of a feature.
+Therefore, for user behavior, an [event metric](../../reference/metrics/event.html) is usually the best choice.

+Be aware, however, that events can be particularly expensive to transmit, store and analyze, so should not be used for higher-frequency measurements.

 ### Are you counting things?

 If you want to know how many times something happened, use a [counter metric](../../reference/metrics/counter.html).
 If you are counting a group of related things, or you don't know what all of the things to count are at build time, use a [labeled counter metric](../../reference/metrics/labeled_counters.html).